DrMarkusVoss/pumla/ModellingGuideline.md

 ### Diagrams
 tbd.

-### Scaling the model repository
-A model repository is basically a file containing re-usable element, connection and relation information in JSON format readable by PlantUML.
-For big source code repositories that also contain a lot of re-usable element information, it might be inconvenient to have all that information in one (big) file.
-In that case, a distribution into sub-spaces of the architecture and therefore sub-model-repositories might make sense.

-This is supported by pumla with the TBD mechanism.

 ## Rule: `pumla` files are valid PlantUML files
 We only use PlantUML language in the `pumla` architecture descriptions.